Using your ruby-webmock configuration for your local test service

 To stay agile

-An article, posted more than 6 years ago filed in agile manifesto, agile, lean, train, testing & people.
+An article, posted almost 7 years ago filed in agile manifesto, agile, lean, train, testing & people.

 When you don’t train and eat you grow fat.
 When you grow fat it’s hard to move fast and swiftly, to be agile.
 To stay lean many decide to train, but training costs effort.